 But I wanted something else.

-I wanted to feel joy.
-I wanted to feel his joy.
+I wanted joy.
 I wanted to feel what Hawkie felt as he scrambled.
-I wanted to feel connected to the overwhelming, exuberant joy of the One who created it all–the wildflowers and trees, the creek and the falls.
-And I didn’t.
+Even more, I wanted to feel connected to the overwhelming, exuberant joy of the One who created it all–the wildflowers and trees, the creek and the falls.

-And I wondered about that.
-Is connection with God a possibility simply because I want it so badly?
-Said another way, can I want more from God than he’s got to give me?
-Because I don’t think I can.
+And I wondered…is connection with God possible simply because I want it so badly?
+Can I want more from God than he’s got to give me?
+I don’t think I can.
 That would make me capable of imagining more than he is.
 And I’m sure I can’t do that.

 Besides, I’ve had some deep stabs of joy with God, of feeling like all my longings were met in him, like he was my prize, my treasure.
 Getting up to hang out with him has felt like the best part of my day some days.
 But not lately.
-Lately I’ve dreaded waking up.
-I’ve gotten up and just gone through the motions.
+Lately I’ve dreaded it.

-Hawk’s delight rattled me, and more–I was angry.
-His joy pissed me off.
-What had happened to mine?
-Where’d you go, God?
+Hawk’s delight made me angry.
+What had happened to my joy?
 It’s hard enough living life as it is.
-I’m mad about that, too.
 But having to live it without feeling your presence?
 Just shoot me now!
-I can’t do it!
-Your words say your Spirit’s gifts include love and joy.
-So where are they?
-Where’s HE?
+Your words say your Spirit’s gifts include joy.
+So where is it?
+Where’s he?